Do you have cords going everywhere? These cord wraps can tame your tangled mess of cords!

-This tutorial will show you how to keep electric cords and charger cords organized and tidy by making an easy cord wrap from scrap fabric.
+This stylish DIY cord wrap tutorial will show you how to keep electric cords and charger cords organized and tidy by making an easy cord wrap.
 No more tangled wires around the house or while traveling.

 Disclaimer: This post may contain affiliate links.
 We make a small commission on sales through the affiliate links, at no extra cost to you.
 Thank you in advance for your purchase and your support!
 Please see our full Affiliate